Skip to main content

 mongo "mongodb://dbuser:passwd@your_host:27017"

-4. List all Databases:
+4. List all databases:

 show dbs

-5. View Collections in a Database:
+5. View collections in a database:

-1. Switch to Database:
+1. Switch to the database:

 use your_database_name

-2. Display its Collections:
+2. Display its collections:

 show collections